Updated on 15 May, 2021

-Real Time RatingsTM is a world-first rating system that ranks home loans based on your individual mortgage requirements.
+Real Time RatingsTM is a world-first rating system that ranks personal loans based on your individual lending requirements.

-Real Time RatingsTM gives each home loan a score out of five stars, based on loan costs and flexibility.
-It also factors in your loan size, deposit amount and borrowing type so you don’t waste time looking at loans that aren’t applicable to you.
+Real Time RatingsTM gives each personal loan a score out of five stars, based on loan costs and flexibility.
+It also factors in your loan size, loan term, borrowing purpose and whether you’re providing loan security, so you don’t waste time looking at loans that aren’t applicable to you.

-You shouldn’t need a business degree to navigate the home loan market.
-Real Time RatingsTM does the work for you, so you have the most up-to-date assessment at your disposal.
+It can be difficult to navigate the personal loan market.
+That’s why Real Time RatingsTM is here to do the work for you, so you have the most up-to-date assessment at your disposal.

-Real Time RatingsTM analyses home loans from over 100 lenders to give each one a score out of five stars, based on how much the loan costs and how flexible it is.
+Real Time RatingsTM analyses personal loans from over 100 lenders to give each one a score out of five stars, based on how much the loan costs and how flexible it is.

 The star ratings are rounded up to the nearest half, but when you hover your cursor over the stars, you’ll see the score is broken down into two categories: loan cost and flexibility.

-Loan cost is calculated by looking at the interest charges and fees that apply to your loan over the first five years of your loan.
-We chose this timeframe because the average home owner typically refinances within this time.
-We then divided this to provide an average monthly cost over the five years.
+Loan cost is calculated by looking at the interest charges and fees that apply to your loan over the term of your loan.
+We then divided this to provide an average monthly cost over your loan term.

 Importantly, by including the loan size in this methodology, the fees are proportionate to the loan amount, making it an accurate reflection of the costs you’ll encounter.